Doist/TodoistPojos/README.md

 ## Usage

-These models are already usable out of the box.
-As they're written in Kotlin, all the classes and respective properties are open to allow for their extension easily.
+These models are usable out of the box.
+All models and their properties are open to allow subclassing and overriding.

 ## General considerations